 Dr. Dong Kim is nothing if not efficient.
-On this day at Memorial Hermann-Texas Medical Center, Kim, director of the hospital's Mischer Neuroscience Institute and professor of neurosurgery at UTHealth Medical School, has patients in adjacent operating rooms, allowing for a smooth transition from one to the other.
+On this day at Memorial Hermann-Texas Medical Center, Kim, director of the hospital's Mischer Neuroscience Institute and professor of neurosurgery at McGovern Medical School at UTHealth, has patients in adjacent operating rooms, allowing for a smooth transition from one to the other.

 Dr. Dong Kim, director of the Mischer Neuroscience Institute at Memorial

 Hermann Hospital and chair of the department of neurosurgery at the University